Gunduwa Stories: first-hand accounts from some of our members and project partners.

 CHONTARLE BELOTTI

-As an Aboriginal Engagement Manager for Bush Heritage Australia, my role is about supporting our staff across the Midwest and Great Southern Region, but also supporting our staff on the policy and procedure perspective, working with traditional owners across Australia.
+As an Aboriginal Engagement Manager for Bush Heritage Australia, my role has been about supporting our staff across the Midwest and Great Southern regions, but also supporting our staff on the policy and procedure perspective, working with Traditional Owners across Australia.

-Over the last four years, my work with the Badimia Bandi Barna Aboriginal Corporation (BBBAC) involves working directly with the Badimia family group on the conservation estate on Charles Darwin Reserve, supporting Badimia people to get out on Country: to access, care for and continue those stories and storylines through their culture.
+Over the last four years, my work with the Badimia Bandi Barna Aboriginal Corporation (BBBAC) has involved working directly with the Badimia family group on the conservation estate on Charles Darwin Reserve; and supporting Badimia people to get out on Country: to access, care for and continue those stories and storylines through their culture.
 There are 1.4 million hectares of conservation estate throughout Badimia Country.

-Part of our role is being the facilitator and ensuring that the aspirations and goals are being met.
+Part of our role is being the facilitator, and ensuring that aspirations and goals are being met.
 We link the Badimia people with associations that are able to support them financially.
 For example, they want to protect their cultural sites and protect water flows in the region.
-The GRCA says
+The GRCA says:

 When working with traditional landowners it’s all about the relationship.
 It’s about the next-door neighbours.
 It’s about the relationship across the country.
-Bush Heritage’s work on Charles Darwin Reserve neighbours Ninghan Station IPA, run by the Bell family.
+Bush Heritage’s work on Charles Darwin Reserve aligns with that of our neighbours: Ninghan Station and IPA, run by the Bell family.
 We share a lot of activities that are done on both reserves because we have shared goals of looking after Country and conservation.

 From there having a relationship with one family opens doors to other families.
-Events like Blues in the Bush have attracted not only local people but also Aboriginal people who want to come back onto Country and spend time connecting there.
+Events like Blues in the Bush attracted not only local people but also Aboriginal people who have moved away and want to come back onto Country and spend time connecting there.

-Without having another stakeholder who is representative of other groups like the mining sector, the agricultural sector, and the conservation and environment sector – we wouldn’t have the success that we have in this region.
+Without having other stakeholders who represent other groups – like the mining sector, the agricultural sector, and the conservation and environment sector – we wouldn’t have the success that we have in this region.
 You need to have all those stakeholders at the table to make for such pure and real relationships.
 If you don’t have those real relationships, you’re not going to have that genuine collaboration.